rishbitsnbytes/pallindromebirthdaymark13/README.md

 After checking for all the date formats whether thier birthday is pallindrome will be diplayed.

-Also the nearest pallindrome date will be displayed either in past or in future, whichever is nearest.
+Also the nearest pallindrome dates will be displayed in the past and in the future  both.